sjsarsa/kt-data-fiddler/README.md

    - By maximum attempt count (by splitting or cutting)
    - By minimum attempt count
  - Split into train and test set
+ - Split into kfold train and test sets
+ - Print data statistics in different formats

  ### Attempts-skills-corrects (asc) format